MBEduarda/MBEduarda/README.md

 ### Hi there
-###  Hi, my name is Eduarda, and I am a data analyst with a bachelor's degree in civil engineering.
+###  Hi, my name is Eduarda, and I'm a data analyst with a bachelor's degree in civil engineering.

 - 🔭 I have three years of experience in the infrastructure industry, developing studies for Highway Infrastructure Projects.

-- 🌱 Currently, I am pursuing an MBA in Data Science and Analytics while simultaneously working on projects that involve applying data analysis and management to reach business purposes.
+- 🌱 Currently, I'm pursuing an MBA in Data Science and Analytics while simultaneously working on projects that involve applying data analysis and management to reach business purposes.

 <!--👯 I’m looking to collaborate on ...-->
 <!--- 🤔 I’m looking for help with ...-->